Sramana Mitra: What were the mechanics of Abuzz? Was it a venture-funded company?

 Sramana Mitra: You were doing a private label social network product for enterprises to build their own social network and it was very early.

 Andres Rodriguez: Yes.
 This is a great lesson for entrepreneurs.
 At that time, it was called knowledge management and was being sold to big enterprises.
 As soon as we got the investment, we went from being very daring and on the bleeding edge of the Internet to becoming a traditional company for the enterprise.
 When The New York Times came knocking on our door and said, “We want your system but we don’t want to deploy for 20,000 users.
 We want to deploy for 2,000,000 users.
 Can you do that?”
 My response at that time was, “We cannot.
 That’s not what we built.
 Building that would require us to completely focus all of our resources on doing just that.
 The only way I’m going to risk doing that is if you buy our company.”
 Much to my surprise, they showed at our doorstep 48 hours later to buy the company.

 It was really an incredible ride because we had no idea.
 One of my advisors said to me and I agree with him, “As an entrepreneur, you don’t sell your company.
 Your company gets bought.
 Your entire focus as an entrepreneur should be on adding value.
-You should be ready to talk to anyone that may want to buy your company, but you don’t have to concentrate on adding value to the company.
-Although so much so they’re serious enough to say they want to buy you.
+You should be ready to talk to anyone that may want to buy your company, but you have to concentrate on adding value to the company.
 If the offer starts at a reasonable point, then you can have a conversation.
 If it doesn’t, you should go back to work and keep adding value as fast as possible.”